ichortower/HatMouseLacey/docs/README.md

 (If you see folders called `CP`, `SMAPI`, `docs`, etc. instead, that's the source code zip.
 Use the other one for installing to your game.)

-`HatMouseLacey` is a Content Patcher content pack, which contains all of the images, map data, and text to be injected into the game. `HatMouseLacey_Core` is the C# mod which makes all the code changes necessary for Lacey's special features.
+`HatMouseLacey` is a Content Patcher content pack, which handles all of the

-Because the Core mod loads the music I wrote for Lacey's events, that folder contains the music files.
+content: images, maps, text, music, event scripts, etc. `HatMouseLacey_Core` is the C# mod which makes all the code changes necessary for Lacey's special features.

 ## Configuration
 At this time, Hat Mouse Lacey supports five config settings:

 * `DTF`: true/false (default true).
-If true, enables some suggestive dialogue (nothing more so than Emily's sleeping bag).
+If true, enables some suggestive (but not explicit) dialogue.
 Set to false to keep it G-rated.
 * `AlwaysAdopt`: true/false (default true).
 If true, Lacey will always adopt children when married to the farmer.
 If false, she can become pregnant with a male farmer.